camunda/camunda-docs/docs/apis-tools/testing/getting-started.md

 ## Examples

 Take a look at the example project on [GitHub](https://github.com/camunda/camunda/tree/main/testing/camunda-process-test-example).
-It demonstrates the usage of the library for a demo Spring Boot process application.
+This demonstrates the usage of the library for a demo Spring Boot process application.